The Panel of Environmental and Social Experts: Role of the POE

 The panel's primary responsibility is to review the environmental and social issues that are associated with the Nam Theun 2 Dam.
 The panel will then provide guidance to local and international actors in order to align the project with the World Bank's guidelines for the treatment of indigenous people, environmental concerns, and resettlement.

 Although the POE's findings and recommendations are submitted directly to the World Bank and the Ministry of Industry and Handicraft, it makes autonomous determinations as which environmental and social issues deserve the most attention within the confines of the terms of reference.
 It has issued annual or biannual reports since February 1997, totaling 21 as of March 2013.

 The panel's purview extends through the entire Nam Theun River basin from the Mekong River to the border of Vietnam, the inter-basin transfers to the Xe Bang Fai and Nam Hinboun rivers, the NT2 transmission line, and all the projects and enhancements impacted by water releases from the Nam Theun reservoir.

 The POE is also part of a larger restructuring of the Lao state.
 The Nam Theun 2 project involves the implementation of new laws, regulations, and management techniques of both the country's natural resources and the indigenous people who depend on them.
 The POE's reports are included in the dialogue and legal process providing legitimacy for the parties that use their reports as evidence.

 Members

-Member sof the POE are western academics who specialize in various social or environmental issues.
+Members of the POE are western academics who specialize in various social or environmental issues.
 Over the course of their visits, these members interact with local officials, project workers, and the general population who influence their assessments.
 Although the Panel uses the information that they gained from these interactions, the members work collaboratively to write the final reports.